 And so it is with life.
-For no direct fault of our own it seems, sometimes our present turns out different to what we envisaged all along, and we think life will give us some indication on how to go about it fixing it.
+For no direct fault of our own it seems, sometimes our present turns out different from what we envisaged all along, and we think life will give us some indication of how to go about it fixing it.
 But there’s none.

 One way to get past your past and your regrets is to give your life meaning.
 Once you discover the meaning, the purpose of your life, you no longer remain the old you.
 The new you is born in the same body.
 It becomes a whole lot easier to shed your old tendencies as your newfound meaning becomes your guiding and driving force.

 How to find meaning, you ask?
 I’ll be happy to scribble my thoughts on it sometime soon.
 Hopefully, next week.

 P.S.
 I’m very pleased to share the new avatar of my blog.
 I have no words to express my deepest gratitude to the lovely couple, Vishal Saha and Shelly Singh, for the amazing work they’ve done.
 All in the spirit of service.
 For countless weeks, they closely worked with their team to deliver me the new look I absolutely love.
 It’s the same, only different.
 Take a tour of the new blog and you’ll know what I mean.
 Hope you like it too.